Godspower-Eze/learn-cryptography-and-zk/README.md

-# Learn Cryptography - cryptography from scratch
+# Learn Cryptography and ZK - cryptography and zero-knowledge proofs from scratch

 ## Overview

-A collection of cryptographic techniques implemented from scratch in Python and Rust.
+A collection of cryptographic and zero-knowledge algorithms implemented from scratch in Python and Rust.

 ## Implementations